MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/exchange-online-protection-overview.md

 - [Mail flow in EOP](mail-flow-in-eop.md): Describes how to configure custom mail flow scenarios using connectors, how to manage domains associated with the service, and how to enable the Directory Based Edge Blocking (DBEB) feature.

-- [Best practices for configuring EOP](best-practices-for-configuring-eop.md): Describes recommended configuration settings and considerations for after you set up and provision your service.
+- [Recommended settings for EOP and Microsoft Defender for Office 365 security](recommended-settings-for-eop-and-office365.md): Describes recommended configuration settings and considerations for after you set up and provision your service.

-- [Auditing reports in standalone EOP](auditing-reports-in-eop.md): Describes how to use auditing reports to track configuration changes to the service.
+- [Auditing reports in Exchange Online](/exchange/security-and-compliance/exchange-auditing-reports/exchange-auditing-reports): Describes how to use auditing reports to track configuration changes to the service.

 - [Anti-spam and anti-malware protection in EOP](anti-spam-and-anti-malware-protection.md): Describes spam filtering and malware filtering and shows how to customize them to best meet the needs of your organization.
 Also describes tasks that administrators and end users can perform on quarantined messages.

 - [Reporting and message trace in Exchange Online Protection](reporting-and-message-trace-in-exchange-online-protection.md): Describes the reports and troubleshooting tools that are available.

-- [Exchange admin center in standalone EOP](exchange-admin-center-in-exchange-online-protection-eop.md): Describes how to access and navigate through the Exchange admin center (EAC) management interface in order to manage your EOP service.
+- [Exchange admin center in Exchange Online](/exchange/exchange-admin-center) or [Exchange admin center in standalone EOP](/exchange/standalone-eop/exchange-admin-center-eop): Describes how to access and navigate through the Exchange admin center (EAC) management interface in order to manage related EOP features.

 - [Exchange Online Protection PowerShell](/powershell/exchange/exchange-online-protection-powershell): Provides information about remote PowerShell, which lets you manage your EOP service from the command line.